dekstroza/sandbox/thorntail4/README.md

 2. thorntail4-demo-app

 First module contains the source code of the extension, and second module contains demo application using it.
 Both can be built with either JDK 8 or JDK 11.
-If using JDK 11 tests will be skipped.
+If using JDK 11 tests will be skipped (keep reading to se why).

 Demo application can be run by simply running ```GameService``` from IDE with run, or from the command line (after successful build) with:
 ```bash
 cd  target
 ./thorntail4-demo-app-1.0.1-SNAPSHOT-bin/bin/run.sh

 ```
 Similarly, if using JDK 8, tests can be executed from IDE, by just running them as any other JUNIT test.
-Demo application also contains k8s folder with helm chart for running demo application on kubernetes, this will required Cassandra deployed on kubernetes, and values.yaml file has to be adjusted to point to cassandra nodes and ports.
+Demo application contains k8s folder with helm chart for running demo application on kubernetes, this will required Cassandra deployed on kubernetes, and values.yaml file has to be adjusted to point to cassandra nodes and ports.

 Docker container is built using customised alpine image, with JDK 11 reduced down to only modules used by the demo app, producing very small container size.
 This is achieved using jdeps/jlink and multistage docker build.